-A few years back, once a week I would take my son to piano lessons in a neighborhood where each house and garage faced the street.
+Several years ago I would take my son to piano lessons in a neighborhood where each house and garage faced the street.
 There was a house, then fence, house, fence, repeat and no trash cans available anywhere.
 Eek!

-Fender has inspired me to create the Poo Vault and to think about products other dog lovers might enjoy.
-I love walking with the Poo Vault and not smelling Fen's poop.
-He weighs about 70 pounds and I can get two of his eliminations into a regular Poo Vault.
-But, since I am in expert and will not be there to load your Poo Vault, I recommend it be used for dogs up to 55 pounds, just to be on the safe side.
-While on this subject, want to say my second product will be a larger Poo Vault for all the cool big dogs out there and eventually in various colors.
+Fender inspired me to create the Poo Vault and to think about products other dog lovers might enjoy.
+I love walking with the Poo Vault and not smelling dog poop.
+Fen weighed about 70 pounds and Maeve is similar, which means I can get two of their eliminations into a regular Poo Vault.
+That said, I am an expert and will not be there to load your Poo Vault, so I recommend it be used for dogs up to 55 pounds, just to be on the safe side.

-If you have any comments, questions, thoughts or whatever, I can be reached at jessicastreib at poovault dot com.
+If you have any comments, questions, thoughts or whatever, I can be reached at jessicastreib at poovault dot com or use the form.

 Let's stay in touch,